FinchED Contact

 Everyone told me he was fine.
 The teacher said he was fine.
 He looked fine.
 But I’d been the kid who was “fine.”
 I knew what fine looked like from the inside.

 So I kept looking.
 For months.
-Late nights in a truck cab between shifts, scrolling through things I didn’t fully understand, trying to find someone — anyone — who could explain what I was seeing.
+Late nights in a truck cab between shifts, trying to find someone, anyone, who could explain what I was seeing.